googleapis/google-cloud-cpp/doc/compile-time-configuration.md

   opposed to gRPC over HTTP/2) in some libraries.
 - `experimental-opentelemetry` enables support for [OpenTelemetry].

+### Override Protobuf compiler and gRPC's plugin

+`google-cloud-cpp` uses the protobuf compiler and gRPC's plugin to generate code from the Protobuf API definitions.
+By default it finds these tools using the targets exported by `find_package(Protobuf CONFIG)` and `find_package(gRPC CONFIG)`.
+These defaults do not work when cross-compiling, as the packages will point to the tools for the **target** environment, and they may not run in the host environment, where the build is running.

+You can override these tools using `-DProtobuf_PROTOC_EXECUTABLE=/path/...` and `-DGOOGLE_CLOUD_CPP_GRPC_PLUGIN_EXECUTABLE=/other-path/...`.

 ### Disabling C++ Exceptions

 `google-cloud-cpp` does not throw exceptions to signal errors.
 Though in some